-Here’s the thing: most settlements are confidential.
+Here is the thing: most settlements are confidential.
 When someone accepts money from the insurance company, they sometimes sign a waiver agreeing not to disclose the amount publicly.
-In other cases, claimants get payment in a lump sum, so they don’t know the exact value of their pain and suffering.
+In other cases, claimants get payment in a lump sum, so they do not know the exact value of their pain and suffering.

-Don’t be dismayed because this exact number isn’t available.
-With our team on your side, we’ll fight for the money you deserve.
+Do not be dismayed because this exact number is not available.
+With our car accident lawyer on your side, they will fight for the money you deserve.

-In addition to pain and suffering, you could pursue the following losses:
+In addition to pain and suffering, you could pursue the following intangible losses:

-Is There a Limit for Pain and Suffering in Texas?
+Is There a Settlement Limit for Pain and Suffering in Texas?

 Texas only places caps on pain and suffering in medical malpractice cases.
-So, if you were hurt in a car accident, there’s no limit to what you can request.
-It’s worth noting, though, that not all insurance policies cover pain and suffering.
+So, if you were hurt in a car accident, there is no limit to what you can request.
+It is worth noting, though, that not all insurance policies cover pain and suffering.
 In these instances, filing a lawsuit may be necessary.

 How Can Our Team Pursue Damages Following a Car Accident?

-Our team will undertake the following obligations for you:
+Our legal team will undertake the following obligations for you: